Our new editor embraces a new principle of design creation – dragging blocks to sections.

 Gray dotted rectangles are sections, as you can see, there’s a variety of them.
 To create a new one simply drag a particular section from the list into the builder.
-In the picture above you can see four different sections being used – a single, a double, a triple and a quadruple block section.
-All the available sections are listed in the left side of the image.
+In the picture above you can see four different sections being used – a single, a double, a triple, and a quadruple block section.
+All the available sections are listed on the left side of the image.

 You can insert a section with up to four columns for your blocks.
 You can only add extra blocks vertically, not horizontally to a section.
 If you wish to add extra blocks horizontally, that’s where sections with multiple blocks come in handy.

 Each ‘Drop blocks here’ rectangle is a column.
 A column has to contain blocks.
 If the size or formatting changes when dragging a block into a different section, try reformatting it.

 So, an email is comprised of three parts: